Ranger-4297/YAGPDB-ccs/README.md

 ## Welcome message
 Welcome to my YAGPDB CC repository!
+This repository hosts the largest made economy system for the YAGPDB.xyz custom command system.
+The economy system has been worked on for the past 2-3 years and has taken a lot of work to get it to the current state.
-This repository includes custom commands that I have made or that I am making As you can see, a lot of effort has gone into these
-I appreciate every fork and star and those who use my commands!
+As you can see, a lot of effort has gone into these regardless as to if they are used, they are still incredibly fun to make I appreciate every fork and star and those who use my commands!